Ultrashort pulse: Measurement techniques

 Several techniques are available to measure ultrashort optical pulses.

 Intensity autocorrelation gives the pulse width when a particular pulse shape is assumed.

 Spectral interferometry (SI) is a linear technique that can be used when a pre-characterized reference pulse is available.
 It gives the intensity and phase.
 The algorithm that extracts the intensity and phase from the SI signal is direct.
 Spectral phase interferometry for direct electric-field reconstruction (SPIDER) is a nonlinear self-referencing technique based on spectral shearing interferometry.
 The method is similar to SI, except that the reference pulse is a spectrally shifted replica of itself, allowing one to obtain the spectral intensity and phase of the probe pulse via a direct FFT filtering routine similar to SI, but which requires integration of the phase extracted from the interferogram to obtain the probe pulse phase.

 Frequency-resolved optical gating (FROG) is a nonlinear technique that yields the intensity and phase of a pulse.
 It is a spectrally resolved autocorrelation.
 The algorithm that extracts the intensity and phase from a FROG trace is iterative.
 Grating-eliminated no-nonsense observation of ultrafast incident laser light e-fields (GRENOUILLE) is a simplified version of FROG.
 (Grenouille is French for "frog".)

 Chirp scan is a technique similar to MIIPS which measures the spectral phase of a pulse by applying a ramp of quadratic spectral phases and measuring second harmonic spectra.
 With respect to MIIPS, which requires many iterations to measure the spectral phase, only two chirp scans are needed to retrieve both the amplitude and the phase of the pulse.

 Multiphoton intrapulse interference phase scan (MIIPS) is a method to characterize and manipulate the ultrashort pulse.

 Wave packet propagation in nonisotropic media

 To partially reiterate the discussion above, the slowly varying envelope approximation (SVEA) of the electric field of a wave with central wave vector $\textbf{K}_0$ and central frequency $\omega_0$ of the pulse, is given by:

-We consider the propagation for the SVEA of the electric field in a homogeneous dispersive nonisotropic medium.
+One may consider the propagation for the SVEA of the electric field in a homogeneous dispersive nonisotropic medium.
 Assuming the pulse is propagating in the direction of the z-axis, it can be shown that the envelope $\textbf{A}$ for one of the most general of cases, namely a biaxial crystal, is governed by the PDE:

 where the coefficients contains diffraction and dispersion effects which have been determined analytically with computer algebra and verified numerically to within third order for both isotropic and non-isotropic media, valid in the near-field and far-field.